prathimavalasapally/DP-500-Azure-Data-Analyst/Instructions/labs/05-create-a-dataflow.md

    >**Note** You will update the Power BI Desktop solution to use a dataflow to source date dimension data.

 1. **Congratulations** on completing the task!
 Now, it's time to validate it.
 Here are the steps:

-   - Click the **(...) icon** located at the upper right corner of the lab guide section and navigate to the **Lab Validation** Page.
+> - Navigate to the Lab Validation Page, from the upper right corner in the lab guide section.
-   - Hit the **Validate** button for the corresponding task.
+> - Hit the Validate button for the corresponding task.
+If you receive a success message, you can proceed to the next task.
-   - If you receive a success message, you can proceed to the next task.
-If not, carefully read the error message and retry the step, following the instructions in the lab guide.
+> - If not, carefully read the error message and retry the step, following the instructions in the lab guide.
-   - If you need any assistance, please contact us at [labs-support@spektrasystems.com](labs-support@spektrasystems.com).We are available 24/7 to help you out.
+> - If you need any assistance, please contact us at labs-support@spektrasystems.com.

 ### Task 2: Create a workspace